 Her latest performance was in the itheatrics New York pilot programme in April 2018, where she played the role of Clarice in Rudolph the Red-Nosed Reindeer Jr. Ariel attends dance lessons at Barbara Jayne Dance Centre and voice tuition with Kirsty Roberts and when not performing can be found enjoying netball, cricket, athletics, swimming, clarinet and reading.

-Cooper receives his vocal coaching from Carolyn Ferrie and this year has been selected as a soloist for the Festival of Music.
-In 2016 he joined Pelican Productions and most recently played the cheeky Rooster Hannigan in Annie Jr. Cooper travelled to Newcastle in 2017 to the Junior Theatre Celebrations and was one of a select group of performers from around Australia to participate in the Disney Newsies Jr Pilot playing Crutchie.
-He has enjoyed playing a variety of characters at Pelican Productions MTC including Danny from Grease, Marlin from Nemo and hamming it up singing ‘I Eat More’ from Willy Wonka.
+Cooper receives his vocal coaching from Carolyn Ferrie and in 2018 was been a soloist for the Festival of Music.
+In 2016 he joined Pelican Productions and played the cheeky Rooster Hannigan in Annie Jr. Cooper was one of a select group of performers from around Australia to participate to the Junior Theatre Celebrations in the Disney Newsies Jr Pilot (2017) playing Crutchie and in Sister Act (2018) playing Joey.
+He has enjoyed playing a variety of characters at Pelican Productions MTC including Barnum in The Greatest Showman, Mr Mistoffelees from Cats, Danny from Grease, Marlin from Nemo and hamming it up singing ‘I Eat More’ from Willy Wonka.
 Cooper has also performed a number of shows with Promise Adelaide.

 When he isn’t singing or dancing you will find Cooper listening to music, teaching himself guitar or with his head in a book.